 To secure more market for our biochar EWS has created three Grow Medium Blends for home and commercial use that incorporate 10% biochar; the Company is maintaining a price point of $2,600 per tonne for the biochar.

 EWS has secured a Canadian wholesaler in the in-door growing market and has done market testing in the Garden Centres and Landscape Supply marketplace.
-We are currently in talks with a second wholesaler
+EWS is currently in talks with a second wholesaler

 Other markets and products have been identified and will be considered for development in the future